BarriF13/Barri_CV/README.md

 #### Makers Academy (December 2019 to April 2020)

-Makers Academy is a 12-week computer programming bootcamp in London, focused on teaching the fundamentals of software engineering .
+Makers Academy is an  intensive 16-week full stack web development bootcamp in London, focused on teaching the fundamentals of software engineering .

 - OOP, TDD, MVC, DDD
 - Agile/XP
 - Ruby, Rails, JavaScript
-- RSpec, Jasmine
+- RSpec, Jasmine, jest, enzyme
 - Git , github

 #### School of UX - 2019
+An insightful, hands-on & intensive course on User Experience design run by a professional UX designer with 15+ years of experience that covers an entire UX design process: from UX research, user testing and analytics to wireframing, prototyping and creating portfolio.
 - UX / UI design
 - Prototyping
 - HTML, CSS